 3 Day Summer Package

-The ultimate adventure getaway: glacier hiking, whitewater rafting, hot springs, waterfalls, sightseeing, and more!
+The ultimate adventure getaway!
+Glacier hiking, Blue Lagoon, whitewater rafting, hot springs, waterfalls, sightseeing, and more!

-This is the ultimate adventure getaway: glacier hiking, whitewater rafting, golden circle, hot springs, waterfalls, sightseeing, and more.
+The ultimate adventure getaway!
+Glacier hiking, Blue Lagoon, whitewater rafting, hot springs, waterfalls, sightseeing, and more!
 If you are looking to truly do it all in Iceland, this trip is for you.
-Leave the hassle of planning to us and book this great value!
+Leave the hassle of planning to us and book this great value package!

 May 5th - September 15th

 - Blue Lagoon

 - Whale watching

 - Skógafoss waterfall

 - All necessary equipment for each activity